-In order to assure that the student enrolled in the CP completes the minimum 1200 hours of SPE required by the Accreditation Standards of ACEND during their academic program, the following policy on absenteeism will be followed.
-Each student is to spend the required amount of time at each SPE site which is generally 8 hours (plus lunch/break time - which does not count toward hours of SPE) but could be more per facility protocol.
+In order to assure that the student enrolled in the CP completes the minimum number of SPE hours required by the Accreditation Standards of ACEND during their academic program, the following policy on absenteeism will be followed.
+Each student is to spend the required amount of time at each SPE site which is generally 8 hours/day (plus lunch/break time - which does not count toward hours of SPE) but could be more per facility protocol.
 Students are not to arrive late or leave a facility early; they must spend the required time in the facility.
-The required total hours spent in the experience are a minimum and must be met for each course.
+The required total hours spent in each experience are a minimum and additional hours may be assigned as deemed necessary by the preceptor or course instructor.
 If the student fails to complete the required hours they will not receive a verification statement and may be dismissed from the Program.

 In the event the student will be late or absent from the experience, the student should notify the course instructor and the preceptor prior to the start of the SPE or as soon as possible in an emergency.
 Written documentation related to the emergency must be provided to the course instructor and preceptor.
 Any experience hours missed during an absence must be made up at the convenience of the preceptor and the facility.
-If this time is not made up, the required verification statement for the completion of the CP will not be submitted to the CDR for the student.
-Total hours spent in each SPE must be recorded on the Learning Outcomes Tool, signed by the preceptor, and submitted to each course instructor before the final exam for that course.
+Total hours spent in each SPE must be recorded on the Learning Outcomes Tool, signed by the preceptor, and submitted to each course instructor before the final exam for that course (unless otherwise specified by the course instructor).
 If documents are not submitted, the student will not pass the course.
 This will result in disciplinary action by the Program, which may include dismissal from the Program and/or the student not receiving a verification statement.